An Easy Beginner’s Guide to Sexting like a Pro

 Don’ts

-There is a lot you can do with sexting so it is much easier to start with the don’ts.
+There is a lot you can do with sexting, so it is much easier to start with the don’ts.
 Elite Daily provides these things to avoid so you can have a much sexier sexting conversation.

-• Don’t sext before actually having sex
+• Don’t sext before actually having sex.

-• Before I even read this I was thinking it.
-Sexting and then having sex can be a real let down.
-You can feel a complete let down if the actual sex is nothing like the sexting.
-Sexting is an outlet to talk about these ideas, so immediately jumping to do it can really suck.
-Or you can have sex right away if you have only been sexting about something y’all have done before.
+• Sexting is an outlet to talk about these ideas, so immediately jumping to do it can suck.
+Or you can have sex right away if you have only been sexting about something you all have done before.

 • Don’t use emoticons

 • Something about using emoticons is creepy and not sexy.
-I mean its cool to use the kissy face every now and then but if an eggplant or peach emoji pops up it is a complete turnoff.
+I mean, it’s cool to use the kissy face every now and then, but if an eggplant or peach emoji pops up, it is a complete turnoff.

 • Don’t write a novel

-• Don’t sext more than one person at a time
+• Don’t sext more than one person at a time.

 When it’s appropriate